IRAS Singapore: What You’ll Need and How It Functions (2026)

 IRAS Singapore tax was established as a statutory board under the Ministry of Finance on September 1, 1992.
 Before its formation, tax collection in Singapore was managed by the Inland Revenue Department (IRD), which had operated since 1947 under British colonial rule.

-The transition from the Inland Revenue Department (IRD) to the Inland Revenue Authority of Singapore (IRAS) was aimed at enhancing the efficiency of tax administration, modernizing operations, and improving service delivery to taxpayers.
+The transition from the Inland Revenue Department (IRD) to the Inland Revenue Authority of Singapore (IRAS) was aimed at enhancing the efficiency of tax administration, modernising operations, and improving service delivery to taxpayers.

 What Does IRAS Do?